-- For diagnosis, care, or treatment of an existing health condition of or preventive care for, the employee or the employee's family member; or - For the employee who is a victim of domestic violence, sexual assault, or stalking: - 1. to obtain or attempt to obtain a temporary restraining order, restraining order, or other injunctive relief; - 2. to help ensure the health, safety, or welfare of the victim or the victim's child; - 3. to seek medical attention for injuries caused by domestic violence, sexual assault, or stalking: - 4. to obtain services from a domestic violence shelter, program, or rape crisis center as a result of domestic violence, sexual assault, or stalking; - 5. to obtain psychological counseling related to an experience of domestic violence, sexual assault, or stalking; or - 6. to participate in safety planning and take other actions to increase safety from future domestic violence, sexual assault, or stalking, including temporary or permanent relocation.
+- 1. For diagnosis, care, or treatment of an existing health condition of or preventive care for, the employee or the employee's family member; or - 2.
+Until January 1, 2025: For any employee who is a victim of domestic violence, sexual assault, or stalking: - a.
+To obtain or attempt to obtain a temporary restraining order, restraining order, or other injunctive relief; - b.
+To help ensure the health, safety, or welfare of the victim or the victim's child; - c.
+To seek medical attention for injuries caused by domestic violence, sexual assault, or stalking; - d.
+To obtain services from a domestic violence shelter, program, or rape crisis center as a result of domestic violence, sexual assault, or stalking; - e.
+To obtain psychological counseling related to an experience of domestic violence, sexual assault, or stalking; or - f.
+To participate in safety planning and take other actions to increase safety from future domestic violence, sexual assault, or stalking, including temporary or permanent relocation. - 3.
+Effective January 1, 2025: For any employee who is a victim or whose family member is a victim of a qualifying act of violence: - a.
+To appear in court to comply with a subpoena, or other court order as a witness in a judicial proceeding; - b.
+To obtain or attempt to obtain any relief for the family member, including but not limited to, a temporary restraining order, restraining order, or other injunctive relief, to help ensure the health, safety, or welfare of the family member of the victim; - c.
+To seek, obtain, or assist a family member to seek or obtain medical attention for or to recover from injuries caused by a qualifying act of violence; - d.
+To seek, obtain, or assist a family member to seek or obtain services from a domestic violence shelter, program, rape crisis center, or victim services organization or agency as a result of a qualifying act of violence; - e.
+To seek, obtain, or assist a family member to seek or obtain psychological counseling or mental health services related to an experience of a qualifying act of violence; - f.
+To participate in safety planning or take other actions to increase safety from future qualifying acts of violence; - g.
+To relocate or engage in the process of securing a new residence due to the qualifying act of violence, including but not limited to, securing temporary or permanent housing or enrolling children in a new school or childcare;